-The resolution establishing the office of Commissoner of Fisheries required that the person to be appointed should be a civil officer of the government, of proved scientific and practical acquaintance with the fishes of the coast, to serve without additional salary.
-The choice was thus practically limited to a single man, for whom, in fact, the office had

-Read before the American Association for the Advancement of Science, Boston, August 28, 1880. been created.
-Professor Baird, at that time assistant secretary of the Smithsonian Institution, was appointed and entered at once upon his duties.
+The resolution establishing the office of Commissioner of Fisheries required that the person to be appointed should be a civil officer of the government, of proved scientific and practical acquaintance with the fishes of the coast, to serve without additional salary.
+The choice was thus practically limited to a single man, for whom, in fact, the office had been created.
+Professor (Spencer F.) Baird, at that time assistant secretary of the Smithsonian Institution, was appointed and entered at once upon his duties.